minaburo/archi/schc-architecture.md

 The initial handshake between the SCHC endpoints should comprise a capability exchange whereby URN and the version of the rule set are obtained or compared.
 SCHC may not be used if both ends can not agree on an URN and a major version.
 Manufacturer Usage Descriptions (MUD) {{!RFC8520}} may be used for that purpose in the device model.

 Upon the handshake, both ends can agree on a rule set, their role when the rules are asymmetrical, and fetch the rule set if necessary.
-Optionally, a node that fetwhed a rule set may inform the other end that it is reacy from transmission.
+Optionally, a node that fetched a rule set may inform the other end that it is reacy from transmission.

 ## SCHC Device Maintenance